 - Thaw your turkey safely.
 When you take your Thanksgiving turkey out of the freezer, don’t let it sit out on the counter while it defrosts.
 Instead, thaw it in the fridge, in the sink with cold water or in the microwave.

 - Keep certain foods separated.
 Keep raw poultry, meat, seafood and eggs away from other foods, and use a separate cutting board and tools.

 - Have a food thermometer handy.
-“It’s important to cook foods to the proper temperatures to reduce your risk for foodborne illness,” says Jennifer R. Boozer, DO, a family medicine physician at Keck Medicine of USC and a clinical assistant professor of family medicine at the Keck School of Medicine of USC.
+“It’s important to cook foods to the proper temperatures to reduce your risk for foodborne illness,” says Jennifer R. Boozer, DO, a family medicine physician at Keck Medicine of USC and a clinical associate professor of family medicine at the Keck School of Medicine of USC.
 “An instant-read thermometer can help you make sure your food is safe.”

 - Make sure your hands are clean.
 “Just like mom always said: Be sure to wash your hands before you start cooking or preparing food,” Boozer says.